Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 make
 make install
    ```
-#### build and install vmemcache
+#### installing vmemcache

-To build vmemcache lib from source, you can (for RPM-based linux as example):
+To build vmemcache library from source, you can (for RPM-based linux as example):
 ```
 git clone https://github.com/pmem/vmemcache
 cd vmemcache